 Whilst the speed and accuracy of such software are not comparable with the technology used by NEC NeoFace, there have been huge advancements in the past 2-3 years in such technology, since the launch of Apple’s Face ID in 2017.
 Since Apple’s ground-breaking launch, all major players in the mobile phone market have followed suit with the introduction of their own facial recognition technology.

 Apple continues to pioneer when it comes to mobile device facial recognition technology.
 You will now find mobile phones to suit any budgets that incorporate facial recognition technology.
 Here are five of the best:

-The Apple iPhone XS is still considered the best smartphone to buy if you intend to use Face Unlock as a secure measure rather than a gimmick to unlock your device.
+The Apple iPhone 13 is still considered the best smartphone to buy if you intend to use Face Unlock as a secure measure rather than a gimmick to unlock your device.

-The iPhone XS is the most expensive smart phone in this list, but the facial recognition technology used justifies the price.
+The iPhone 13 is the most expensive smartphone on this list, but the facial recognition technology used justifies the price.
 According to Apple, “The technology that enables Face ID is some of the most advanced hardware and software that we’ve ever created.
 The TrueDepth camera captures accurate face data by projecting and analysing over 30,000 invisible dots to create a depth map of your face and also captures an infrared image of your face.”